webpack/webpack.js.org/src/content/guides/author-libraries.md

 ## Base Configuration with source map
- Source maps is a useful debugging tool to enable you to view where the original code was For more information about this and to see code examples please refer to: https://webpack.js.org/configuration/devtool/ https://github.com/webpack/webpack/tree/master/examples/source-map
+ Source maps is a useful debugging tool to enable you to view where the original code was For more information about getting source maps setup and available options please refer to: https://webpack.js.org/configuration/devtool/
+ To see code examples please refer to this repo: https://github.com/webpack/webpack/tree/master/examples/source-map

 ``` js